Maximum penalized likelihood estimation in semiparametric capture-recapture models: Inference

 \subsection{Estimation \& uncertainty quantification}

-In each of the scenarios described in Sections \ref{indi}--\ref{inditv}, all model parameters -- including the coefficients $\gamma_{j,k}$ used in the linear combinations of B-splines -- can be estimated simultaneously by numerically maximizing the penalized log-likelihood of the respective model.
-The numerical maximization is carried out subject to well-known technical issues arising in all optimization problems, most notably including parameter constraints and local maxima of the likelihood.
+In each of the scenarios described in Sections \ref{envi}--\ref{inditv}, all model parameters -- including the coefficients $\gamma_{j,k}$ used in the linear combinations of B-splines -- can be estimated simultaneously by numerically maximizing the penalized log-likelihood of the respective model.
+The numerical maximization is carried out subject to well-known technical issues arising in all optimization problems, including parameter constraints and local maxima of the likelihood.
 In the scenario with individual-specific time-varying continuous covariates, the number of intervals used in the discretization of the covariate process, $m$, and the considered range of the covariate process need to be chosen.
 A detailed discussion of how to make these choices is given in \citet{lan13}.

 Uncertainty quantification, on both the estimates of parametric parts of the model and on the function estimates, can be performed using a bootstrap \citep{efr93}.
-In the case of only environmental covariates, it is most convenient to conduct a parametric bootstrap, since this maintains the $m$-array and $d$-array structures.
-In either of the two cases with individual-specific covariates, a nonparametric bootstrap is equally feasible, sampling with replacement from the set of encounter histories.
-In either case, we can obtain pointwise confidence intervals for the estimated regression functions, at specific values of the covariate, as the corresponding quantiles obtained from the bootstrap replications.
+A nonparametric bootstrap can be implemented by sampling with replacement from the set of observed encounter histories (typically a stratified sample is used, conditional on the number of initial captures at each capture occasion).
+Alternatively, when only the summary statistics corresponding to the m- and d-arrays are presented (in the case of only environmental covariates), a parametric bootstrap can be implemented, sampling new histories conditional on the number of new recruits into the dataset for each capture occasion.
+In all cases, we can obtain pointwise confidence intervals for the estimated regression functions, at specific values of the covariate, as the corresponding quantiles obtained from the bootstrap replications.
 These pointwise confidence intervals can also be used as a basis for obtaining simultaneous confidence bands for the complete regression functions following an approach proposed in \citet{kri10}.
 The idea is to rescale the pointwise confidence bands with a constant factor until a certain fraction of complete functions from the set of bootstrap replications is contained in the confidence band.
 By construction, these simultaneous bands use the pointwise intervals to assess local uncertainty about the estimated function and inflate this local uncertainty such that simultaneous coverage statements are possible.